-What does AI mean for HR leaders
+What does artificial intelligence mean for human resource leaders?

-Whilst disruptive by their very nature, many of these platforms have focussed on making traditional HR tech more scalable and easier to use.
-The reality, especially with the ‘new normal’ we’re getting used to, is that the goalposts have shifted.
+While disruptive by their very nature, many of these new HR platforms have focused on making traditional HR tech more scalable and easier to use.
+The reality, especially with the “new normal” we’re getting used to, is that the goalposts have shifted.

 What this means in practice — an introduction to Conversational AI